Iterated

 4. Devaney, Robert.
 A First Course in Chaotic Dynamical Systems, Addison-Wesley Publishing Co., 1992.

-11. Prusinkiewicz, Przemyslaw and Aristid Lindenmayer.
+13. Prusinkiewicz, Przemyslaw and Aristid Lindenmayer.
 The Algorithmic Beauty of Plants, Springer-Verlag, 1990.
+[Available from the Algorithmic Botany website]